Tips_gui > Events > Events (All Contents)

 You can find out what events can be handled for an object by double-clicking an object and going to its $event method and typing On in method editor.
 Omnis Studio lists for you the possibe events that the selected object can handle.

-You can find out what event parameters are available for any event by typing On evEventName (e.g. On evClick) in your code, and with the On evClick line selected in the method editor press F9 Properties Manager > Variables tab > click Event Parameters in the left list.
+You can find out what event parameters are available for any event by typing On evEventName (e.g. On evClick) in your code, and with the On evClick line selected in the method editor press F9 > tab > click in the left list.
 The possible event parameters will be shown in the right list.
 I say possible parameters, because not all event parameters listed are applicable to all objects.
 For the On evClick event the event parameters, pLineNumber and pRow only apply to list objects.

-You can drag and drop event parameters from the F9 Catalog into your code.
+You can drag and drop event parameters from the

-If you have Help Tips turned on in your F9 Catalog you can hover over an event parameter on a tooltip will appear with more information about the event parameter.
-(Right-click anywhere the F9 Catalog to check the Help Tips context menu item.
-Then right-click > Save Window Setup)
+turned on in your you can hover over an event parameter on a tooltip will appear with more information about the event parameter.
+(Right-click anywhere the to check the context menu item.
+Then right-click > )The event message is sent to the $event method of the object where the event occurred.
+(Report events are sent to the $print method.)

 The $event method can choose to handle, pass, or discard the event.